-Our existing significant stockholders, executive officers, directors and their affiliates beneficially own 6,180,550 of our outstanding shares of common stock prior to this offering upon conversion of all shares of our outstanding preferred stock and the conversion of our outstanding convertible notes and promissory note.
-In comparison, non-affiliates beneficially own 2,223,225 shares of common stock prior to this offering.
+Our existing significant stockholders, executive officers, directors and their affiliates beneficially own a significant number of our outstanding shares of common stock.
 As a result, these stockholders will be able to exercise a significant level of control over all matters requiring stockholder approval, including the election of directors.
 This control could have the effect of delaying or preventing a change of control of our company or changes in management and will make the approval of certain transactions difficult or impossible without the support of these stockholders.